[LUM#13] It is through what is missing that we see the place culture occupies

 Does your study also estimate the impact on employment?

-), self-employed workers, and interns.
-We arrive at a fairly wide range of between 52,000 and 111,000 jobs.
+s, self-employed workers, and interns.
+This results in a fairly wide range, from 52,000 to 111,000 jobs.

-of people whose work begins up to four months before the festival, and we estimate that between 230,000 and 360,000 people are affected.
+of people whose work begins up to four months before the festival—and we estimate that between 230,000 and 360,000 people are affected.

 For festivalgoers, what does a summer without festivals in France mean?